Python-PyQt/PyQt6-Docs/descriptions/QtQuick/QQuickImageProvider-c.rst

 Asynchronous loading for image providers that provide :sip:ref:`~PyQt6.QtGui.QPixmap` is only supported in platforms that have the ThreadedPixmaps feature, in platforms where pixmaps can only be created in the main thread (i.e. ThreadedPixmaps is not supported) if `asynchronous <https://doc.qt.io/qt-6/qml-qtquick-image.html#asynchronous-prop>`_ is set to ``true``, the value is ignored and the image is loaded synchronously.

-Asynchronous image loading for providers of type other than :sip:ref:`~PyQt6.QtQml.QQmlImageProviderBase.ImageType.ImageResponse` are executed on a single thread per engine basis.
+Asynchronous image loading for providers of type other than ImageResponse are executed on a single thread per engine basis.
 That means that a slow image provider will block the loading of any other request.
 To avoid that we suggest using :sip:ref:`~PyQt6.QtQuick.QQuickAsyncImageProvider` and implement threading on the provider side via a ``QThreadPool`` or similar.
 See the `Image Response Provider Example <https://doc.qt.io/qt-6/qtquick-imageresponseprovider-example.html>`_ for a complete implementation.

 .. _qquickimageprovider-image-caching: